5 Alpha-Reductase & DHT

 Clinical observation: The differential distribution of Type II 5-alpha-reductase in susceptible scalp regions aligns with the patterned nature of androgenetic alopecia — affecting frontal, temporal, and crown areas while sparing the occipital donor zone.

-The question of which enzyme isoform to target is informed by the tissue distribution and biological role of each type.
+The question of which enzyme isoform to target in treating hair loss is informed by the tissue distribution and biological role of each type.

 Type II Targeting